-Government in Wrangell makes up 31% of all workforce earnings, and 25% of all jobs.
-In 2018, government accounted for 292 average annual jobs, and \$15.4 million in earnings.
-Local government (including tribal government)-with 229 employees last year and \$11.2 million in wages last year-make up the bulk of all government jobs in the community.
-However, 40% of this total is estimated to be hospital related, and will not be part of the budget moving forward.
-City and Borough of Wrangell (CBW) employment in 2018 included employees of the Wrangell School District, Wrangell Municipal Light and Power, Wrangell Medical Center, the Public Library, the Nolan Center, and garbage services.
+Government in Wrangell makes up 28% of all workforce earnings, and 20% of all jobs.
+In 2019, government accounted for 234 average annual jobs, and \$11.1 million in earnings.
+Local government (including tribal government)-with 174 employees last year and \$7 million in wages last year-make up the bulk of all government jobs in the community.
+This represents an enormous shift.
+A quarter of city and borough employment had been hospital related, and approximately 55 of these jobs were transferred to SEARHC in November 2018.
+City and Borough of Wrangell (CBW) employment in 2019 included employees of the Wrangell School District, Wrangell Municipal Light and Power, Wrangell Medical Center, the Public Library, the Nolan Center, and garbage services.

-Government employment is down substantially over the past five years.
-Total government jobs fell by 10% between 2013 and 2018.
-Federal employment dropped by 14% (7 jobs), state jobs were reduced by 20% (5 jobs) and local government employment fell by 8% (21 jobs).
-Total workforce earnings remained relatively stable in nominal dollars, but adjusted for inflation represents a loss of 6%.
-While some of these losses were due to the hospital moving approximately 55 jobs from CBW jobs to SEARHC, this move did not occur until November 2018, and would not impact jobs numbers for the full year significantly.
+Government employment is down substantially over the past year.
+Total government jobs fell by 20% between 2018 and 2019.
+Federal employment dropped by 5% (2 jobs), state jobs were reduced by 5% (1 job) and local government employment fell by 24%, due to the move to SEARHC.
+Total workforce earnings fell by 28%, for the same reason.